 THE ULTIMATE TEMPEH CHILI

-An easy one pot meal that’s hearty, protein packed and my favorite chili recipe to date.
+Tempeh chili is an easy one-pot meal that’s hearty, protein packed and one of my favorite chili recipes to date.
 Give it a try and let me know what you think!

 - Category: Entree